 Unlock the past and present stories of people and places through fascinating exhibits showcasing the region’s rich cultural heritage.

 It’s like stepping back in time as you wander through the Heritage Park with buildings that date back to the mid-19th century.
-Heritage buildings include “Glorat”, the original homestead of the Clarke family built in 1886, the first Women’s Jail, Jane Mander’s Study, Riponui Pah School House and Oruaiti Chapel, a tiny octagonal chapel made from a single kauri log c1860 that is still in use today.
+Heritage buildings include “Glorat”, the original homestead of the Clarke family built in 1886.
+In addition, you will find the first Women’s Jail, Jane Mander’s Study, Riponui Pah School House and Oruaiti Chapel.
+Oruaiti Chapel is a tiny octagonal chapel made from a single kauri log c1860 that is still in use today.

 Bring a picnic or enjoy an icy cold drink or ice cream from the museum gift shop while browsing for treasures to take home.